samuelblattner/ffhs-linalg-exercises/docs/exercises/exercise1.md

 ![Determinant:](images/determinant.jpg "Determinant")

 For the sake of simplicity I will spare you the details of how to get from the Sine-form to the Determinant-form.
-As in the problem above, the calculation of the determinan is already covered in our common _Vector2D_ class.
-And again, this makes the caluclation of the distance quite simple:
+As in the problem above, the calculation of the determinant is already covered in our common _Vector2D_ class.
+And again, this makes the calculation of the distance quite simple:

  ```java
  private boolean isPointInLine(Vector2D pt) {